-FY09 Highlights
+FY11 Highlights

-While the Capital Improvements Program anticipates expenditures over a five-year period, the immediate focus is on 2009-2010, which is referred to as the Capital Budget.
+While the Capital Improvements Program anticipates expenditures over a five-year period, the immediate focus is on 2010-2011, which is referred to as the Capital Budget.
 These projects are part of the operating budget that has been approved by the Town Board.
-In Fiscal Year 2010 the Town Board has allocated up to \$290,000 to be expended on capital improvements.
-Funds are proposed to be budgeted for a total of two primary projects.
-Projects include renovation improvements to the Astor Avenue Community Center and the replacement of the farm house roof of the Town Hall, as well as small projects such as research for a senior park.
+In Fiscal Year 2011 the Town Board has allocated up to \$710,000 to be expended on capital improvements.
+Funds are proposed to be budgeted for a total of four primary projects.
+Projects include continuing the Astor Avenue Community Center improvements, construction of a new highway and bus garage, a Senior Center emergency generator, and starting the Senior Center lower level build out.
+Smaller projects include improvements to the Farm House and Town Hall including roof replacement and repairs.